City of Glen Eira: Government

+The Goldstein, Higgins, Hotham and Macnamara divisions of the Australian House of Representatives, and the Bentleigh, Caulfield and Oakleigh state electoral districts of the Victorian Legislative Assembly, are partly in the City of Glen Eira.
+The council area is within the Southern Metropolitan Region for the Victorian Legislative Council.

 Public transport

 Glen Eira is well-served by an efficient network of public transport in a mix of trams, trains and buses.

 Train lines and stations

 Glen Eira is served by 3 train lines.
 These are the: